tmux is a beast of a tool that I found to be indispensable for my personal

 configuration and aesthetic options it allows.
 However, it is perfectly fine to

 rest of this section.
-I do limit myself to a very limit set of plugins to keep
+I do limit myself to a very limited set of plugins to keep

 my dependencies minimal.